YunoHost/apps/README.md

 ### How to make my app a Featured app ?

-A Featured app highlighted in the app list and shown before any others.
+A Featured app is highlighted in the app list and shown before any others.
 To become a Featured app, a package have to follow the following rules:

 * The app should already be a High Quality app.